Frequently Asked Questions

 We anticipate admission decisions will be finalized by late January.
 You will receive a phone call and a follow-up letter of invitation if you are being invited to join our class.
 If you are being placed on the alternate list or rejected, you will receive a letter regarding your status via email.

 When are alternates informed of their status?

 We will inform you of your alternate status in early February.
 We will not be calling you with updated information regarding changes in the alternate list.
 However, you are free to call us and inquire.
-We have invited people to join the class as late as one week prior to the start of the program.

 Are we expected to do anything to hold our space in the class if we are invited?

 You will be expected to make a $750 deposit to hold your seat within 2 weeks of receiving your invitation.
 This money is applied to your tuition and is non-refundable.

 How many residents from North Carolina are invited to attend?

 Wake Forest University is a private institution, and we therefore have no quota of North Carolina residents affecting our admission decisions.

 The factors we consider as we make admission decisions are:

 - Personal statement and references